Skip to main content

 In 2019, we started a similar feedback program with the Children’s Hospital of Eastern Ontario.
 Paramedics receive information about the in-hospital outcomes of their CTAS 1 and 2 pediatric patients.

 Patient Safety Incident Report – the current tool that paramedics use to flag clinical hazards and patient safety incidents is the result of a quality improvement project.
-Paramedics told us that they were concerned that the previous “self-report” form for reporting safety incidents seemed focussed on the paramedic rather than on clinical quality and safety.
+Paramedics told us that they were concerned that the previous “self-report” form for reporting safety incidents seemed focused on the paramedic rather than on clinical quality and safety.
 We re-developed the reporting process to bring it in line with the RPPEO’s (Conceptual Framework for patient safety) and our (Fair and Just Process) for reviewing incidents.

 One of the primary responsibilities of the Regional Paramedic Program for Eastern Ontario is to monitor and ensure compliance of Advanced Life Support Patient Care Standards provided by paramedics in our catchment area.
 This is accomplished in a number of ways: